-I suggest adding about 1 tbsp of each, varying the seed of choice each day.
+I suggest adding about 1 tablespoon of each, varying the seed of choice each day.

 Healthy fats are extremely important for many body processes.
 I would suggest balancing their goodness with their caloric levels if weight is an issue.

-For instance, consider adding 1/4 or 1/2 of an avocado, or 1 tbsp coconut butter, or nut butters adds nutrition, flavor and creamy dreamy texture.
+For instance, consider adding ¼ or ½ of an avocado, or 1 tablespoon coconut butter or any nut butter adds nutrition, flavor and creamy dreamy texture.